martindelima/mmmartin/content/index.md

 I like rain, warm-tinted light, and dark, enclosed spaces.

-I'm a designer.
-Trying, anyway.
-I've claimed it to be my trade for so long, but not having had a sincere go, I'm doing it now.
-Wish me luck.
+I'm a frustrated “creative” trying not to be frustrated about it anymore.

 My *career* is being a husband and father (I guess that’s two things already).
 Just trying my best each day.